Simo Häyhä: Winter War service

-Häyhä served as a sniper in the Finnish Army during the 1939–40 Winter War between Finland and the Soviet Union, under Lieutenant Aarne Juutilainen in the 6th Company of Infantry Regiment 34 (Jalkaväkirykmentti 34, or JR 34) during the Battle of Kollaa in temperatures between -40 and -20 C. He was dressed completely in white camouflage; Soviet troops were not issued camouflage uniforms for most of the war, making them easily visible to snipers in winter conditions.
-Joseph Stalin had purged military experts in the late 1930s as part of the Great Purge, and as a result the Red Army was highly disorganized.
+Häyhä served as a sniper in the Finnish Army during the Winter War against the Soviet Union.
+He operated in the 6th Company of Infantry Regiment 34 (Jalkaväkirykmentti 34, or JR 34) under Lieutenant Aarne Juutilainen during the Battle of Kollaa.
+The winter of 1939–40 was one of the coldest on record in Finland.
+During the battle, temperatures ranged from -40 to -20 C. Häyhä wore all-white camouflage, while Soviet troops were not issued camouflage uniforms for most of the war, making them easily visible in snowy conditions.
+The lack of winter camouflage reflected broader disorganisation within the Red Army following the purges of military leadership ordered by Joseph Stalin during the Great Purge of the late 1930s.

 Finnish sources state that Häyhä was nicknamed "The White Death" by the Red Army (Белая смерть, Belaja smert; valkoinen kuolema; den vita döden).
 The name "White Death" has been suggested to originate entirely in Finnish propaganda, rather than having been given to Häyhä by the Russians; according to information from prisoners, to the Russians "White Death" referred to a severe frost in the deep forest.
 Häyhä having the nickname "White Death" first appeared in the Finnish Winter War literature of the late 1980s.
 During the war, the "White Death" was one of the leading themes of Finnish propaganda.
 Finnish newspapers frequently featured the invisible Finnish soldier, thus creating a hero of mythical proportions.
 To add to the myth, he was also nicknamed "The Magic Shooter" among Finns (taika-ampuja, in close reference to the Finnish word for "sniper"; tarkka-ampuja).